In Moscow, new Chinese leader Xi warns against meddling

 Xi's visit produced an agreement for Russian state giant Rosneft to gradually treble oil supplies to China, but the sides are still short of a deal on the supply of pipeline gas to China, thwarted for years over prices.

-Viktor Yaskov, a student who attended Xi's address, said the Chinese leader made "a good impression", but expressed fears about the neighbour.
+Viktor Yaskov, a student who attended Xi's address, said the Chinese leader made "a good impression", but expressed fears about the neighbor.
 "We're worried about Chinese economic expansion," he said.

 Xi arrived in Moscow with glamorous first lady Peng Liyuan, prompting speculation about whether Putin's wife Lyudmila - last seen at a state event last May - would make an appearance.